Lucien Savron: Life and career

 Lucien Oliver Brillat Savron was born in East Melbourne on 5 July 1967 to Gillian Edna Smith and Bruno Savron.
-Upon finishing University High School he worked as a production assistant and runner for the commercial production house Macrae & Way before attending the University of Melbourne and completing a Bachelor of Arts (Honours) in Pure Philosophy at Trinity College.
+Upon finishing University High School, he worked as a production assistant and runner for the commercial production house Macrae & Way before attending the University of Melbourne and completing a Bachelor of Arts (Honours) in Pure Philosophy at Trinity College.

 Whilst a student, he gained attention with his newly formed GAS Theatre Company, staging dynamic productions including the critically acclaimed Othello starring Tristan Gemmill.
 He was awarded the Sutherland Award for Theatrical Achievement and a Queen Elizabeth II Silver Jubilee Award Grant for Young Australians in 1992 to stage the Handel opera Alceste.
 He also appeared onstage as Lord Stanley in Mark Nicholls' production of Richard III in 1989 at the Guild Theatre.
-In 1992 he worked as an assistant director at the Melbourne Theatre Company and was later accepted into the directing course at the prestigious National Institute of Dramatic Art graduating in 1996.
+In 1992, he worked as an assistant director at the Melbourne Theatre Company and was later accepted into the directing course at the prestigious National Institute of Dramatic Art, graduating in 1996.
 In 1995, Savron directed the playreading of Patrick White's "The Ham Funeral" at Budinski's, Melbourne.

-Throughout his time at NIDA, he was active in the professional scene directing acclaimed productions for Perth's Black Swan State Theatre Company, and productions of Woyzeck at the CUB Ale Store in Melbourne, Lucky at the Carlton Courthouse and Alex Broun's Desire for the Melbourne Fringe Festival both starring Radha Mitchell.
-He was also Co Ordinator of the Universal Theatre.
-Following his stint at NIDA, he worked, again, as assistant director on the Australian feature film Blackrock based on Nick Enright's play.
-With an appreciation for not only theatre but film, Savron was a prolific screenwriter, and after several treatments for potential feature films, in 1998 he was awarded the "emerging writer's mentorship" at Tropfest at Fox Studios in Sydney.
+Throughout his time at NIDA, he was active in the professional scene, directing acclaimed productions for Perth's Black Swan State Theatre Company, and productions of Woyzeck at the CUB Ale Store in Melbourne, Lucky at the Carlton Courthouse, and Alex Broun's Desire for the Melbourne Fringe Festival, both starring Radha Mitchell.
+He was also the Coordinator of the Universal Theatre.
+Following his stint at NIDA, he worked again as assistant director on the Australian feature film Blackrock based on Nick Enright's play.
+With an appreciation for not only theatre but film, Savron was a prolific screenwriter, and after several treatments for potential feature films, in 1998, he was awarded the "emerging writer's mentorship" at Tropfest at Fox Studios in Sydney.

-Two years later he began his transition to cinema in earnest setting up his production company Twenty Dollar Films writing and directing six short films (Anyone for Coffee?, Dieu Est Mort, $20, Chasen, What Happened Last Night?).
-The same year he was given a "New Writer's Grant" from Film Victoria for his script Still Holding, based around the infamous Pettingill family.
+Two years later, he began his transition to cinema in earnest, setting up his production company, Twenty Dollar Films, writing and directing six short films (Anyone for Coffee?, Dieu Est Mort, $20, Chasen, What Happened Last Night?).
+The same year, he was given a "New Writer's Grant" from Film Victoria for his script Still Holding, based around the infamous Pettingill family.
 The script won him the Best Unproduced Screenplay title at the Inside Film Awards, which led to meetings with various Hollywood agents and producers.